- Search The Registry

 - My Account

-Black students learned nothing, while White students attended the main Textile High on 18th Street in New York and learned to design and manufacture textiles.
-After a year at the annex, he and a friend Alfonso Merritt transferred to the main school as the only African Americans.
+Black students learned nothing, while white students attended the main Textile High on 18th Street in New York and learned to design and manufacture textiles.
+After a year at the annex, he and a friend Alfonso Merritt transferred to the main school as the only Blacks.
 There DeCarava studied art history and was introduced to the works of Vincent Van Gogh, Michelangelo, and Leonardo da Vinci and developed an informed sense of art.
 He graduated in 1938, passed an examination to attend The Cooper Union School of Art, where he studied art for two years.

 Frustrated with the constant racism between home and school DeCarava left Cooper Union in 1940.
 He turned to photography that year and quickly mastered the requirements of the small, hand-held camera, the trademark of advanced American work.
 DeCarava shot and developed many pictures after winning a Guggenheim Fellowship in 1952, the first awarded to an African American photographer.
 This allowed him to spend a full year photographing daily life in Harlem.
 His pictures brought a new gentleness and intimacy to photography.
 Among his earliest works exhibited are photographs that first appeared in the book The Sweet Flypaper of Life (1955), with a fictional text by Langston Hughes.